Search Ask the Dietitian

 I would highly recommend your prison hire a dietitian to plan balanced menus for both sodium and cholesterol restricted.
 If funds are short, start out with a consulting contract that just requires menu planning for a certain number of hours a week / month.

-The Consultant Dietitians in Health Care Facilities dietetic practice groups of the American Dietetic Association has a sub-group that specializes in correctional facilities.
+The Dietetians in Health Care Communities dietetic practice groups of the American Dietetic Association has a sub-group that specializes in correctional facilities.
 You can also find a dietitian at the American Dietetic Association.
 Include your zip code or city / state, the type of service you want (individual consultation).

 I know this is a weird question, but how many calories are in male ejaculate?
 I heard some where like 10, but I have also heard 200, which sounds a bit high.
 I was just wondering.
 Thank you for your time.